ISID RESEARCH GRANTS

 - The epidemiology and control of healthcare-acquired infections

 - The implementation of Infection control measures in low and lower-middle income countries

 Upon completion of their research, additional funding may also be available for recipients to attend an ISID event to present their findings, either at the International Congress on Infectious Diseases or the International Meeting on Emerging Diseases and Surveillance.

 The highest ranked research proposal will receive the Norman Stein Research Grant named in honor ISID’s Executive Director from 1986-2017.

-Applications should be made using our online submissions system by June 21, 2020 and include:
+Applications should be made using our online submissions system and include: